 The switching regulators convert one voltage to another by temporarily storing energy in inductors and then releasing that energy at a different voltage at different switching times.
 In such power supplies, fast switching MOSFETs are used.
 The output from these highly efficient regulators could be adjusted by altering the duty cycle of the Pulse Width Modulation (PWM).
 The efficiency depends on the heat dissipation of the circuit, which is low in this case.

 The PWM switching of switching regulators causes noise or ripple in the output.
 Switching currents can cause noise crosstalk in other signals.
 Thus switching power supplies need to be isolated from critical signals.

-When it comes to choosing a voltage regulator, linear and switching regulated power supply are the two obvious choices.
-Linear controlled power supply is cheaper, but inefficient and dissipates more heat.
-Meanwhile, the switching regulated power supply is more expensive and requires the connection of more passive components bt it doesn’t easily heat up.
+When it comes to choosing a voltage regulator, linear and switching-regulated power supplies are the two obvious choices.
+Linear-controlled power supply is cheaper, but inefficient and dissipates more heat.
+Meanwhile, the switching regulated power supply is more expensive and requires the connection of more passive components but it doesn’t easily heat up.